reymon359/collman/README.md

     └── 📄 index.md
 ```

-Add the name inside the `index.md` _frontmatter_ and the content below it.
+Add the name inside the `index.md` _front matter_ and the content below it.

 ```md
 ---